Is there anything new in artists’ oil paint?

 Single Pigment Colors

 When you see a color name on our label, you get just that—one pure pigment.
 For example, Rublev Colours Vermilion is not a hue but the genuine pigment—pure red mercuric sulfide.
 In a tube of Rublev Colours Green Earth, you will not find a mixture of pigments but the real thing—green earth.
 And Rublev Colours Naples Yellow is pure lead antimonate.
 You won’t even find the word “genuine” used to describe Rublev Colours because all colors are simply that—genuine.
-All our earth colors have outstanding lightfastness; most of the others are permanent when used full strength.
+All our earth colors have outstanding lightfastness; most others are permanent when used at full strength.
 Rublev Colours Artist Oils offer an extraordinary range of tinting strength and an immense diversity between opacity and transparency.